 5. Address key knowledge gaps and gather additional ecological information to aid in species management.

 Phantom Orchid Recovery Team.
 2017.
 Recovery Plan for Phantom Orchid (Cephalanthera austiniae) in British Columbia.
 Province of British Columbia.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning